Dosk3n/Tautulli_IP_Enforcer/README.md

 #### Edit the bash script (tautulliIpEnforcer.sh):

-In this file you need to edit this line: "cd /home/dean/Tautulli_IP_Enforcer && python3 tautulliIpEnforcer.py" Specifically you need to edit this part: "/home/dean/Tautulli_IP_Enforcer" Change this to the path of where you cloned this repository.
+In this file you need to edit this line: "cd /home/dean/Tautulli_IP_Enforcer && python3 tautulliIpEnforcer.py" <br>
+Specifically you need to edit this part: "/home/dean/Tautulli_IP_Enforcer" <br>
+Change this to the path of where you cloned this repository.
 It must be the path, not just the folder name.

 #### Edit the service file (tautulliipenforcer.service):

-In this file you need to edit these lines:
+In this file you need to edit these lines: <br>
-    User=dean
+    User=dean <br>
-    ExecStart=/bin/bash /home/dean/Tautulli_IP_Enforcer/tautulliIpEnforcer.sh
+    ExecStart=/bin/bash /home/dean/Tautulli_IP_Enforcer/tautulliIpEnforcer.sh <br>

 User needs to be the user that you want the script to run as On this line: "ExecStart=/bin/bash /home/dean/Tautulli_IP_Enforcer/tautulliIpEnforcer.sh"